 Garlic requires a sunny space, so thanks to our landlord’s knowledge (who owns the home) we picked a spot that gets lots of sun during the day.
 We have decided to use a deep mulching/lasagna gardening technique for the entire garden.
-Homestead Honey has a great post on lasagna gardening and it was this post that inspired me to try this method.
-If you feel inspired to learn about lasagna gardening check this post out too.
+This is a method I highly recommend and have written about here.
+It works great for folks with unworkable soil!

 Originally we wanted to place a layer of cardboard down first to serve as ground cover (which is what I would recommend), but we ran out of boxes when we laid them all down over the future garden space (a post for another day).
 Instead we utilized some landscaping fabric we had leftover.
 That was the first layer.